kno10/python-kmedoids/README.md

 * **FasterPAM** (Schubert and Rousseeuw, 2020, 2021)
 * FastPAM1 (Schubert and Rousseeuw, 2019, 2021)
 * PAM (Kaufman and Rousseeuw, 1987) with BUILD and SWAP
-* Alternating (k-means-style approach)
+* Alternating optimization (k-means-style algorithm)

-Note that the k-means style "alternating" algorithm yields rather poor result quality.
+Note that the k-means-like algorithm tends to find much worse solutions.

 ## License: GPL-3 or later